ivao-brasil/booking.br.ivao.aero/README.md

 - [IVAO North America](https://booking.xa.ivao.aero/)

 ## Translations
 KRONOS implements out of the box the i18n pattern which detects the current users location and provides him a json file throughout the whole application.
 We find important to, each time more, have other languages in our codebase to guarantee full coverage of IVAO's diverse user base.
+To create a translation checkout this [step by step documentation](#creatingATranslation).

 | Language              | [i18n code](https://www.andiamo.co.uk/resources/iso-language-codes/) | status            | acknowledgement                      | since         |
 | --------------------- | -------------------------------------------------------------------- | ----------------- | ------------------------------------ | ------------- |